FireworksProject/jfdi/README.md

 Where to Find Everything
 ------------------------
-### Locally
 A good place to get started is to check out the jfd script itself by running

 	./jfd help

+### Node.js
+Node.js and npm are installed and managed with [nvm](https://github.com/creationix/nvm).
+The Vagrant provision script installs nvm, but does not install any node versions.
+You'll need to do this with `nvm install stable`.

+### Redis
+Redis is installed and should be running.

+### PostgreSQL
+PostgreSQL is installed and running with user: vagrant, pwd: rootdev.
+No databases have been created.
+You'll need to create them yourself.

+### Elastisearch
+Elastisearch is installed, but is not running by default.
+You'll need to start it with `sudo /etc/init.d/elastisearch start`.
+It can be tested by calling `curl http://localhost:9200`.

+### MongoDB
+MongoDB is installed and running.

 Installing the Development Environment
 --------------------------------------
-You'll need to install Node.js, VirtualBox, and Vagrant (make sure you also get the vagrant-vbguest plugin -- instructions below):
+You'll need to install VirtualBox, and Vagrant (make sure you also get the vagrant-vbguest plugin -- instructions below):

 ### VirtualBox